 Selecting a camera station displays that camera's video on the currently selected monitor.
-All keypad control commands will affect the currently selected camera station (e.g., sending a pan right command will direct the currently selected camera station to pan right).
+All keypad control commands will affect the currently selected camera station.
+The camera's dial-up number must be used to identify the camera to be selected.

-•

 B#### command syntax

 В camera select command

-3- or 4-digit camera number
+3- or 4-digit dial-up number

 Example: <soh>B0001<cr></cr></soh>

-• routes video from camera 1 to
+routes video from camera 1 to

 the selected monitor output.

 Failure conditions: 1, 3, 6, 7, 8, 9, 12

 Verification: Monitor Assignment Report